BrianInGermany/BrianInGermany.github.io/_posts/2022-07-11-nodered_flowcharts.markdown

 Its rich visual UI and powerful low-code features allow for a crossfunctional design experience.

 - Utilize local browser TTS to "speak through" prompts and utterances
-  - With different voices for the full computer-acted experience
 - Utilize code snippets to pre-sketch logic components for developers
 - Include http calls and responses
   - To query live NLU models within your design